Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Academic Institute students will master rigorous academic standards to ensure college and career readiness.

-Staff Responsible for Monitoring: Counselor, Administrators
+Staff Responsible for Monitoring: Counselor and Administrators

 Goal 2: Student Support